Lucas0717/Dsci552-HW0/README.md

 ```

 ## Usage
-How to use
+How to use?

 ## Dependencies

-SMA runs under Linux, Windows and MacOS, a Python 3.6 +installation is needed with the latest Numpy, gensim , json, os, re, pyLDAvis, matplotlib packages available.
+SMA  was written for Python 3 and tested on the following versions of Python:

+python 3.8

+SMA the following packages:
+* Numpy
+* gensim
+* json
+* os
+* re
+* pyLDAvis
+* matplotlib